moliver28/research-handbook/content/handbook/entity/iberia-srl-spain.md

 ### Spain-Specific Expenses

-Team members will receive the monthly remote working allowance established under the CBA, which will be paid monthly, processed by payroll and will be listed on your payslip as 'PLUS TELETRABAJO'.
+Team members will receive the monthly remote working allowance established under the CBA, which will be paid monthly, processed by payroll and will be listed on your payslip as **PLUS TELETRABAJO**.

 Any additional expenses will be reimbursed under the [GitLab Global Travel and Expense Policy](https://handbook.gitlab.com/handbook/finance/expenses/), up to any limits set by GitLab.